 Two men who died in Brixton shooting and car crash pictured for first time

-Lamar Rashawan Urquhart and Guilherme Messias da Silva died after a car chase and a shooting in Brixton on Sunday.
+Lamar Rashawan Urquhart and Guilherme Messias da Silva died after car chase and shooting on Sunday

 Two men who died after a car chase that ended with one fatally shot have been pictured for the first time as police appeal for information about the attack.